Dhabi966/JTProGen/README.md

 Use inquirer from the command line to answer questions about your team.

 ## Screenshot and Video
-Here is a screenshot of a sample of a generated HTML page image.png
+Here is a screenshot of a sample of a generated HTML page:

 View walk-through video here - [Screencastify](https://drive.google.com/file/d/1VDy108NZqcUt_woS9e4FetEmb7ZC12lf/view)<br>